 Ford is not the only one sickened by these kinds of comments.
 Journalist Kerri Sackville had an idea to continue naming and shaming men who abuse women online, using the hashtag: #endviolenceagainst women.
 Sackville developed the hashtag after becoming exasperated with the frequency of her female colleagues being threatened with violence and rape.
 “It’s been ‘ridiculously successful,’” Sackville said.
 “It was the top trending topic in Australia within 15 minutes and continues to trend worldwide.
 The support has been overwhelming.
 All sorts of people are joining in and sharing posts and stories, including men.
 There’s some trolling now but there is so much support.
 Any negativity online is being dealt with by hundreds of people and getting snuffed out very quickly.
 “I wanted to stand up and say that this is not okay.
 That this kind of abuse will be noticed.
 That there are consequences.
 That we will stand together and support each other.
 That when you attack one of us, you attack us all.”

 Of course, social media is here to stay.
 So it makes sense for smart businesses to educate employees to make sure they understand that whether they are at home or in the office their behaviour online not only impacts the intended receiver but may also affect their employer and ultimately, themselves.
 This “ripple affect” could not only result in a PR disaster for an employer, but as we have seen in this case, also adversely affect the reputation of the employee and result in the loss of employment.

-World Learning Hub has developed a digital training program that addresses responsible use of social media in the workplace.
+iHR Australia has developed a digital training program that addresses responsible use of social media in the workplace.
 The program helps employees and their managers understand the consequences of social media when it is used inappropriately.